jamesformica/code3.5/src/components/pages/Learn/Articles/commonElements.md

 <button>You can click me!</button>

 >The `<button>` element does exactly what it sounds like it does.
 It puts a button on your website!
 This button won't do anything at the moment but this is how you make one.

+*Note: you can also make a button using the `input` element as shown below...*

 ---